Only three ingredients, a few minutes in the oven, and a love for s'mores is all you need to make these tasty treats!

 Sometimes a few simple ingredients can come together and make a beautiful flavor...this is one of those times.
 This easy turkey and rice dish is made on the stovetop, and is bursting with flavor.
 With both ground turkey and ground turkey sausage sauteed with peppers, onions, and fresh corn, this dish provides a hearty and healthy dinner when paired with brown rice.

-This recipe was born out of the need for a quick and easy dinner that was hearty enough to satisfy my hungry teenagers, healthy enough to satisfy my husband and I, easy enough for a busy weeknight, and flavorful enough to become a favorite.
+This recipe was born out of the need for a quick and easy dinner that was hearty enough to satisfy my hungry teenagers, easy enough for a busy weeknight, and flavorful enough to become a favorite.

 1 pound ground turkey

 1 Tablespoonful Canola Oil